Ficool

 Chapter 2 - Chapter 2: Into the Clouds

-Suspended high within Bespin's soft, pastel cloud layers hangs an aerial city—Cloud City.
-This was the destination of Max Vizsla's Mandalorians.
+Suspended high within those layers hangs an aerial city—Cloud City.

-In Star Wars media, Cloud City is one of the most famous locations of all.
-It was here that the young Luke Skywalker dueled Darth Vader in a classic lightsaber fight—Luke proved himself the rightful heir to the proud tradition of getting a hand chopped off, and Vader delivered one of the franchise's most iconic lines: "I am your father."
+In the stories people tell across the galaxy, Cloud City is a famous name.
+It was here that Luke Skywalker dueled Darth Vader, proved himself the rightful heir to the proud tradition of getting a hand chopped off, and heard one of the most infamous lines ever spoken: "I am your father."

-But in the real Star Wars galaxy—at this point in time—Cloud City was nothing more than a remote, obscure little settlement in the Outer Rim.
+But in the real galaxy—right now—Cloud City was still just a remote, obscure settlement in the Outer Rim.

 "Dragonfang One reporting: Dragonfang Team has secured the communications center.
 We control inbound and outbound comms for Cloud City.
 No casualties."